QuantEcon/lecture-python-programming.myst/lectures/debugging.md

 * Because it reduces confidence in your code on the part of your users (if you are writing for others).

-In this section, we'll dicuss different types of errors in Python and techniques to handle potential errors in our programs.
+In this section, we'll discuss different types of errors in Python and techniques to handle potential errors in our programs.

 ### Errors in Python